keyboard2769/nb-kosui/README.md

 ---
 ## build and compile or Modify
-- the project is an ant project. the only the dependency is the `core.jar`.
+- simply `Open Project ...` or `Import Project | From ZIP ...`
+  if you can use the neatbeans ide.
-- originally developed by oracle netbeans ide 8.2, with oracle jdk 1.6, on mac osx 10.8, using processing 2.1 core.
+- originally created on oracle netbeans ide 8.2
+   | oracle jdk 1.6 | mac osx 10.8,
+  using processing 2.1 core.
-- currently push and pull environment is apache netbeans ide 11, with oracle open jdk 12, on a chinese rebuilt windows 10 home 1809, using processing 2.0 core.
+- currently push and pull environment is apache netbeans ide 11
+   | oracle open jdk 12, windows 10 home 1809,
+  using processing 2.0 core.
-- personally i still recommend oracle netbeans ide 8.2. apache 9.x+ works a little bit tissy to me. but anyway.
+- personally i still recommend oracle netbeans ide 8.2. apache 9.x+ works a little bit tissy to me, but anyway.
+- anyway forget about netbeans. the project is just an ant project and the only dependency is THE `core.jar`.

 ---
 ## todo list